Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Introduction

-While a comprehensive review of the vast literature of chemical reactions and large deviation principle is beyond the scope of this work, let us review here some closely related works.
-Using the viscosity solution to HJE as the limit of the nonlinear semigroup of Markov processes is developed by \textsc{Feng and Kurzt} in \cite{feng2006large} as a general framework to study the large deviation principle; see also some recent developments in \cite{Kraaij_2016, Kraaij_2020}.
-To study the large deviation principle, the idea of using the nonlinear semigroup and variational principle of Markov processes tracked back to \cite{Varadhan_1966, fleming1983optimal} while the idea of using the viscosity solution to HJE tracked back to \cite{Ishii_Evans_1985, fleming1986pde, Barles_Perthame_1987}.
-Another general approach using HJE to study the large deviation in physical literature is the macroscopic fluctuation theory developed by \textsc{Bertini}, et.al \cite{bertini2002macroscopic, Bertini15}; see further mathematical analysis and variational structure in \cite{Renger_2018, Patterson_Renger_Sharma_2021}.
-For chemical reactions, the sample paths large deviation principle was first proved in \cite{Dembo18}; see recent development to handle the boundary issue with a uniform vanishing rate at boundary \cite{Agazzi_Andreis_Patterson_Renger_2021}.
-A dynamic large deviation principle for the pair of concentrations and fluxes of chemical reaction jump processes was proved in \cite{Patterson_Renger_2019}.
+While a comprehensive review of the vast literature on chemical reactions and the large deviation principle is beyond the scope of this work, let us review here some closely related works.
+The use of viscosity solutions to the Hamilton-Jacobi equation (HJE) as the limit of the nonlinear semigroup of Markov processes was developed by \textsc{Feng} and \textsc{Kurzt} in \cite{feng2006large} as a general framework to study the large deviation principle.
+See also some recent developments in \cite{Kraaij_2016, Kraaij_2020}.
+The idea of using the nonlinear semigroup and the variational principle of Markov processes to study the large deviation principle can be traced back to \cite{Varadhan_1966, fleming1983optimal}, while the idea of using viscosity solutions to HJE can be traced back to \cite{Ishii_Evans_1985, fleming1986pde, Barles_Perthame_1987}.
+Another general approach that uses HJE to study the large deviation principle in the physical literature is the macroscopic fluctuation theory developed by \textsc{Bertini}, et al. \cite{bertini2002macroscopic, Bertini15}; see further mathematical analysis and the variational structure in \cite{Renger_2018, Patterson_Renger_Sharma_2021}. {\blue For chemical reactions, the sample path large deviation principle was first proved in \cite{Dembo18} via constructing a process with linear interpolation in time and the inverse contraction principle; and recent developments have addressed the boundary issue with a uniform vanishing rate at the boundary \cite{Agazzi_Andreis_Patterson_Renger_2021}.
+The LDP in path space covers the single time LDP result in this paper, but the methodologies are completely different; see the remark after Corollary \ref{cor:ode}.} A dynamic large deviation principle for the pair of concentrations and fluxes of chemical reaction jump processes was proved in \cite{Patterson_Renger_2019}.
 The connection between the generalized gradient flow and the good rate function in the large deviation principle was rigorously established by \textsc{Mielke, Renger, Peletier} \cite{Mielke_Renger_Peletier_2014}.
-Mean-field limit of the chemical reaction stochastic model was proved by Kurtz in \cite{kurtz1970solutions, Kurtz71}.
-Recently, \textsc{Maas, Mielke} \cite{maas2020modeling} provide another proof via the evolutionary $\Gamma$-convergence approach under the detailed balance assumption.
+The mean-field limit of the chemical reaction stochastic model was proved by Kurtz in \cite{kurtz1970solutions, Kurtz71}.
+Recently, \textsc{Maas} and \textsc{Mielke} \cite{maas2020modeling} provided another proof via the evolutionary $\Gamma$-convergence approach under the detailed balance assumption.